lenakorfmacher/PantheonVisualisation/README.md

 ## Features

-- Fetches quiz questions from the QuizAPI.
-- Displays multiple-choice questions.
+- Shows different views and dashboards to explore biographical data.
-- Allows users to select answers and submit.
+- Allows users to switch between views and dashboards.
-- Shows the score and correct answers at the end of the quiz.
-- Responsive design using Bootstrap.
+- Allows users to apply different filter options for a fine-grained exploration.

 ## Usage